 When and how do I register for a class?

 After submitting your Employee Study Privilege form to the Registrar’s Office, you will be notified that your form has been received and is in processing.
 The notification will indicate when you can register for classes.
 Registration dates vary for students and employees.
-You will receive a message that is similar to the following:

 On-Campus Instruction: You may register for courses through the end of the registration period.
 Note that after the first week of classes many students will need instructor approval to add/register for a course.
 A course may be added through the end of the Add period listed for the class.
 The specific date for each course is listed on the online class schedule or in RAMweb.
 More information about this date and other dates can be found by accessing the appropriate semester under Important Dates on the Registrar’s Office website.